Payout & Taxes 🧾

 • Deliveries made during the 16th-31st are paid to you no later than the 10th of the following month

-• You will receive a payslip of your earnings in your e-mail/e-Boks
+• You will receive a payslip of your earnings in your E-Boks

 You can track your earnings in the app under “Finances” and “Payouts”.